freelawproject/juriscraper/readme.md

 Some of the design goals for this project are:

- - extensibility to support video, oral arguments, etc.
+ - extensibility to support video, oral argument audio, etc.
  - extensibility to support geographies (US, Cuba, Mexico, California)
  - Mime type identification through magic numbers
  - Generalized architecture with no code repetition